Gazing Into Infinity: the Celestial Mysteries from Greenwich

 Dark Matter and Cosmic Cartography

-If the universe is a grand, complex web, then ‘dark matter’ is its unseen thread, weaving through the cosmos in modalities the light cannot.
-Explaining this event, Higginbotham offers an analogy: “It’s the colleague we work with every day but have never actually met.”
+If the universe is a grand, complex web, then ‘dark matter’ is its unseen thread, weaving through the cosmos in ways the light cannot.
+Explaining this phenomenon, Higginbotham offers an analogy: “It’s the colleague we work alongside every day but have never actually met.”
 This mystery make ups a striking portion of the universe, shaping galaxy formations and offering a frontier that continues to challenge scientific boundaries.

 In our research paper, Higginbotham mentions the theories that suggest its gravitational effects are what hold galaxies together, a silent symphony that arranges the cosmic dance.